kompot/nhl-tv-geeky-streams/README.md

 3. Wait for several minutes for image to be built.
 4. Select game and stream type.
 5. Video will be downloaded to `./video` folder.
+This location can be customized in `.env` file.